 Nothing can stand in the way of aging.
-Sooner or later, you’ll start to see the signs: fatigue, crow’s feet, wrinkles, and, of course, workouts that aren’t quite as effective as they used to be.
+Sooner or later you’ll start to see the signs: fatigue, crow’s feet, diminished muscle tone – and of course, workouts that aren’t quite as effective as they used to be.

-The sensation of hitting the gym and getting nowhere can be extremely frustrating for guys over 40, especially for those seeking gains that just aren’t happening.
-Is it time to give up and give in to old age?
-Hell no!
+The sensation of hitting the gym and getting nowhere can be extremely frustrating for guys over 40, especially for those looking for gains that just aren’t happening.
+But is it time to give up and give in to old age?

 If your body isn’t giving you the results you want, you just need to take a different approach.
 Proper supplementation can help you improve any workout, shaving years off the performance of your body.